twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 Broken down:

 * `MSConversation -> MSMessage -> URL`: We'll access the `url` property on the `MSMessage` instance on the `MSConversation` instance provided by Messages. `conversation.selectedMessage.url` if you will.
 * `URL -> Model`: Our Model's properties will have been previously encoded (by us) into `URLQueryItem`s.
-We'll need a function to decode it.
+We'll need a function to decode them.
 * `Model -> ViewState`: Any Model value must be able to be shown to the user.
 * `ViewState -> View`: Setting the `viewState` property on our view will configure the view by adding data to text fields, showing/hiding subviews, and changing labels.
-* `View -> ViewAction`: We'll encode button taps and text field data into an enum of actions and pass it to its delegate.
+* `View -> ViewAction`: We'll encode button taps and text field data into an enum of actions and pass the enum to the View's delegate.
 Our View won't have to know anything about how to transform these actions into a new Model or ViewState.
 * `ViewAction + Model -> Model`: We need to combine an action with the old model to create a new model that includes the user's changes.
 * `Model -> URL + MSMessageTemplateLayout`: Finally, we need to convert our model back to the the fields required to configure a new message.
 * `URL + MSMessageTemplateLayout -> MSMessage + MSSession -> MSConversation`: We'll configure a new message, attaching an `MSSession` provided by Messages, then call `insertMessage` on the conversation.